Home About Words Archive Photography Links Surf and Weather

 Because, yes, this state is that messed up.
 This is on top of San Diego already closing the clerk’s office to the public at 3:30 every afternoon.
 Anyone care to remind me of any states where the California Bar has reciprocity for practice?
 It would be nice if they coincided with states that recognized my marriage.

 Chuck posted this on Monday, September 14, 2009 at 7:38 am.
-No comments yet.
-Be the first.
+Comments Off on The Path To Recovery?

 Disconnected Thoughts